Healthdirect Free Australian health advice you can count on.

 Why should I know my healthcare rights?

-Australia is a nation of different people with many different cultures and ways of life.
-Healthcare rights make sure everyone is treated with respect and dignity in the healthcare system.
+Australia is a nation of different people.
+There are many cultures and ways of life.
+Healthcare rights make sure everyone is given respect and dignity in the healthcare system.

 How do I make a healthcare complaint?

-If you feel your rights have been denied or that you have received poor care, you can make a complaint.
+If you feel your rights have been denied, you can make a complaint.
+If you think you did not get the best care, you can make a complaint.

-It is a good idea to speak directly to the health professional first.
-Either you can speak to them, or you can have someone — such as a family member, carer or guardian — to represent you.
-You can also speak to another health professional in their organisation if you prefer.
+It is a good idea to speak to the health professional first.
+You can speak to them yourself.
+You can choose to have someone speak on your behalf.
+This can be a family member, carer or guardian.

-If you are not satisfied with what happens, you can lodge a formal complaint with the health complaints organisation in your state or territory:
+If you are not satisfied with what happens, you can make a formal complaint.
+Below are places to go to make a health complaint in your state or territory:

-You can make complaints about aged care services nationally via the Aged Care Complaints Commissioner on 1800 951 822.
+You can make complaints about aged care services to the Aged Care Complaints Commissioner.
+The phone number is 1800 951 822.

 What is advocacy?

-If someone cannot stand up for their healthcare rights themselves, another person can do it for them.
+Sometimes people cannot stand up for their own healthcare rights.
+In these cases, another person can do it for them.
 This is called advocacy.

-Advocacy can protect your rights and make sure you are not discriminated against.
-Sometimes advocacy involves groups of people lobbying to fix problems within the healthcare system.
+Advocacy can protect your rights.
+It makes sure you are not discriminated against.
+Sometimes advocacy involves groups of people working to fix problems in the healthcare system.

-If you are caring for someone whose healthcare rights have been denied, you can talk directly to the healthcare provider or follow the steps above to make a complaint.
+If you are caring for someone whose healthcare rights have been denied, you can talk directly to the healthcare provider.
+You can also follow the steps above to make a complaint.

 People with disability have a right to advocacy under the National Disability Advocacy Program.
-This provides an advocate to people who do not have friends or family who can do it.
-They can also help people navigate the healthcare system or the National Disability Insurance Scheme.
+This gives an advocate to people who cannot make a complaint themselves.
+It can help people who do not have friends or family to help them.
+The program can also help people work their way through the healthcare system.
+It can help with the National Disability Insurance Scheme.

 Resources and support